a little boy hiking in the middle of the Badlands National Park

 Enjoy the prairie dogs that live in the middle of the campground and gaze at the twinkling stars in the night sky in the evenings.

 The Badlands is a fantastic national park to visit with kids.
-The trails are short and easy, but the best part is that you can roam wherever you want!
+The trails are short, easy and mostly flat.

+The best part about the Badlands that is unique from other national parks is that you can roam wherever you want!
 You are free to climb and explore all over the area and don’t have to stick to a trail.
-No need to keep those wandering toddlers in line.
-Let them be free!

 3. Mesa Verde National Park